Ned Rorem

 Short Biography:

-Words and music were inextricably linked for Ned Rorem.
-Time magazine has called him "the world's best composer of art songs," yet his musical and literary ventures extended far beyond this specialized field.
-Winner of the Pulitzer Prize and a Grammy, Rorem had composed three symphonies, four piano concertos, and an array of other orchestral works; music for numerous combinations of chamber forces; ten operas; choral works of every description; ballets and other music for the theater; and literally hundreds of songs and cycles.
-He was the author of sixteen books, including five volumes of diaries and collections of lectures and criticism.
+Ned Rorem, hailed as “the world’s best composer of art songs” (Time magazine), is celebrated for his immense catalog of musical compositions as well as his acclaimed body of literary writing, including five volumes of diaries and collections of lectures and criticism. a Pulitzer Prize and GRAMMY Award—includes three symphonies, four piano concertos, and an array of other orchestral works; music for numerous combinations of chamber forces; ten operas; choral works of every description; ballets and other music for the theater; and literally hundreds of songs and cycles.

-Ned Rorem has been the recipient of a Fulbright Fellowship (1951), a Guggenheim Fellowship (1957), and an award from the National Institute of Arts and Letters (1968).
+During his lifetime, Rorem was honored with a Fulbright Fellowship (1951), a Guggenheim Fellowship (1957), and an award from the National Institute of Arts and Letters (1968).
 He received the ASCAP-Deems Taylor Award in 1971 for his book Critical Affairs, A Composer's Journal, in 1975 for The Final Diary, and in 1992 for an article on American opera in Opera News.
-His suite Air Music won the 1976 Pulitzer Prize in music.
+His orchestral suite Air Music won the 1976 Pulitzer Prize in music.
 The Atlanta Symphony recording of the String Symphony, Sunday Morning, and Eagles received a Grammy Award for Outstanding Orchestral Recording in 1989.
-In 1998 he was chosen Composer of the Year by Musical America.
+In 1998 he was named Composer of the Year by Musical America.
 He served as President of the American Academy of Arts and Letters from 2000-2003.
 In 2001 he was named a Chevalier de l’Ordre des Arts et Des Lettres by France for his contribution to the enrichment of the French cultural inheritance.
 In 2003 he was awarded the Gold Medal in Music, for an entire body of work, by the Academy of Arts and Letters; and also received ASCAP’s Lifetime Achievement Award.
-He has received numerous honorary degrees.

-Among his many commissions for new works are those from the Ford Foundation (for Poems of Love and the Rain, 1962), the Lincoln Center Foundation (for Sun, 1965); the Koussevitzky Foundation (for Letters from Paris, 1966); the Atlanta Symphony (for the String Symphony, 1985); the Chicago Symphony (for Goodbye My Fancy, 1990); and from Carnegie Hall (for Spring Music, 1991).
-Rorem's most recent opera, Our Town, which he completed with librettist J.D.
-McClatchy, is a setting of the acclaimed Thorton Wilder play of the same name.
-It premiered at the Indiana University Jacob's School of Music in February 2006.
-Among the distinguished conductors who have performed his music are Bernstein, Masur, Mehta, Mitropoulos, Ormandy, Previn, Reiner, Slatkin, Steinberg, and Stokowski.
+Rorem’s music was commissioned by many of the world’s most prestigious institutions, including the Ford Foundation (Poems of Love and the Rain, 1962), Lincoln Center Foundation (Sun, 1965); Koussevitzky Foundation (Letters from Paris, 1966); Atlanta Symphony (String Symphony, 1985); Chicago Symphony Orchestra (Goodbye My Fancy, 1990); Carnegie Hall (Spring Music, 1991); the New York Philharmonic (Concerto for English Horn and Orchestra, 1993); and the Philadelphia Orchestra (Flute Concerto, 2002).
+Rorem's final opera, Our Town, a setting of Thorton Wilder’s acclaimed play, premiered at the Indiana University Jacob's School of Music in 2006.
+Among the distinguished conductors who performed his music were Bernstein, Masur, Mehta, Mitropoulos, Ormandy, Previn, Reiner, Slatkin, Steinberg, and Stokowski.

 The Ned Rorem Archives are at the Library of Congress, Music Division, Washington DC.